 RE at St Edmund’s is taught through the Come and See programme which follows the expectations of the Religious Education Curriculum Directory.

-These statements are very closely linked to the RE programme and deepens their awareness of the demands of religious commitment in everyday life.
-As part of our celebration of children’s spiritual journey, Year 4 Catholic children are invited to join the parish preparation programme for the sacraments of Reconciliation and First Holy Communion.
+These statements are very closely linked to the RE programme and deepen our children's awareness of the demands of religious commitment in their everyday life.
+As part of our celebration of children’s spiritual journey, children in Year 4 are invited to join the parish preparation programme for the sacraments of Reconciliation and First Holy Communion.

 We work very closely and in partnership with our parish priest, Fr Jonathan How, Wintershall, CAFOD, our Xavier Catholic Education Trust team and our Diocese to enhance children's learning of RE and understanding of scripture through immersion from learning activities and opportunities provided.